fbzavaleta/fbzavaleta/README.md

 ## About Me

 I'm a passionate and experienced engineer with hands-on experience in the world of embedded systems, IoT, and data science.
-My journey has taken me from the depths of embedded real-time systems to IoT systems and Data Science.

 - 🎓 **Education:** Post graduation Degree in IoT from [USP](https://pt.wikipedia.org/wiki/Universidade_de_S%C3%A3o_Paulo)
 - 🏢 **Professional Experience:** Lead IoT Engineer at @Goclever & sr. Data engineer at @Nearsure.